jhanv/Automation-/job_alert/Readme.md

 ## Job Alert - Student Employment Page - Upenn

-The python code is written for getting an alerts when a new job is posted in the student employment website of UPENN.
+The python code is written for getting an alerts through email when a new job is posted in the student employment website of UPENN.

 The code is written only for the first job on the site.